 “Return always to the stillness and the silence.
 There you will find everything.”

-This message repeated itself over and over again amidst the perceived craziness of 2018.
+This message repeated itself over and over again amidst the perceived craziness of this year.
 Again and again, I returned to the stillness in myself to find that, despite all of our seemingly individual efforts to make and act and create what we “want” in life, we are actually carried in each and every moment.
 Always.

 What exactly is it that carries us?